blockchain-Bobby/Plenteum-Iroha/README.md

 Among the non-functional requirements can be noted a high degree of network fault tolerance _(Byzantine Fault Tolerant)_.

+## Iroha Consensus

+A consensus algorithm is a process in computer science used to achieve agreement on a single data value among distributed processes or systems.
+Consensus algorithms are designed to achieve reliability in a network involving multiple unreliable nodes.
+Solving that issue – known as the consensus problem – is important in distributed computing and multi-agent systems.

+Consensus, as an algorithm

+ An algorithm to achieve agreement on a block among peers in the network.
+By having it in the system, reliability is increased.

+Consensus, as a component

+ Preserves consistent state among the peers within a peer network.
+Iroha uses own consensus algorithm called Yet Another Consensus (aka YAC).
+Distinctive features of this algorithm are its scalability, performance, and Byzantine fault tolerance.
+If there are missing blocks, they will be downloaded from another peer via Synchronizer.
+Committed blocks are stored in Ametsuchi block storage.

 ## Documentation

 Our documentation is hosted at ReadTheDocs service here: [http://iroha.readthedocs.io](http://iroha.readthedocs.io).